 3 Choose the type of files to copy to the cloud

 Staying in the RightBooth Folders settings, use the check boxes to decide which type of event files will be uploaded to the cloud.
-In this example we have chosen to only upload Photo print layouts:
+In this example we have chosen to upload Photos and Photo thumbnails:

 Now make sure your computer is connected to the Internet and play the event.